TheIOFoundation/ProjectLockdown/BO/Readme.md

 # Contributing
 The open GitHub Issues can be found here:

-Pending tasks (Labels: Module:BO + Stage: Ready) https://github.com/TheIOFoundation/ProjectLockdown/issues?q=is%3Aopen+is%3Aissue+label%3A%22Module%3A+BO%22+label%3A%22Status%3A+Ready%22
+Pending tasks (Labels: Module: BO + Stage: Ready) https://github.com/TheIOFoundation/ProjectLockdown/issues?q=is%3Aopen+is%3Aissue+label%3A%22Module%3A+BO%22+label%3A%22Status%3A+Ready%22

-Tasks in progress (Labels: Module:BO + Stage: In Progress) https://github.com/TheIOFoundation/ProjectLockdown/issues?q=is%3Aopen+is%3Aissue+label%3A%22Module%3A+BO%22+OR+label%3A%22Stage%3A+In+Progress%22
+Tasks in progress (Labels: Module: BO + Stage: In Progress) https://github.com/TheIOFoundation/ProjectLockdown/issues?q=is%3Aopen+is%3Aissue+label%3A%22Module%3A+BO%22+OR+label%3A%22Stage%3A+In+Progress%22

-Upcoming tasks that are being prepared (Labels: Module:BO + Stage: Not Ready) https://github.com/TheIOFoundation/ProjectLockdown/issues?q=is%3Aopen+is%3Aissue+label%3A%22Module%3A+BO%22+label%3A%22Stage%3A+Not+Ready%22
+Upcoming tasks that are being prepared (Labels: Module: BO + Stage: Not Ready) https://github.com/TheIOFoundation/ProjectLockdown/issues?q=is%3Aopen+is%3Aissue+label%3A%22Module%3A+BO%22+label%3A%22Stage%3A+Not+Ready%22

 <a href="#top">Back to top</a>